Credit Freeze Guide

 All three major credit bureaus offer fraud alerts without any charge.
 However, choosing the best option is not always clear.
 Each bureau offers an initial 1-year alert, extended 7-year alert, or 1-year active duty military alert.
 My preference is always the extended 7-year option, but there are requirements to qualify.
 In order to obtain the 7-year protection, you must be the victim of “fraud” and must submit proof of this claim.
 Traditionally, this would be a police report of identity theft.
 However, I am aware of many people who cited various popular data breaches and submitted letters of notification from the breached companies.
 If you possess a police report of identity theft, this is always preferred.
 If not, I believe you should attempt a fraud alert by providing whatever documentation you have which supports fraud potential toward your credit.
 Once you have identified the documentation you will be sending, navigate to the following websites and select the 7-year extended fraud alert.

 Follow the directions for each provider and wait for a mailed letter confirming activation of the alerts.
 Any time you seek a new line of credit, the credit bureau will apply more scrutiny toward your application, regardless of releasing a credit freeze.

 I now believe that a credit freeze + fraud alert combination is the most protective solution in regard to preventing unauthorized access to your credit report.
 The freeze prevents a hard pull on your credit, but it can be defeated by a determined adversary.
 The fraud alert adds additional layers and should demand a phone call to a predetermined number.
 Possessing both should deter a common criminal looking for an easy score.

-The weekly podcast presents ideas to help you become digitally invisible, stay secure from cyber threats, and make you a better online investigator.
+Our podcast, The Privacy, Security, & OSINT Show, presents ideas to help you become digitally invisible, stay secure from cyber threats, and make you a better online investigator.
 All book updates will be presented on the show.
 Click HERE to listen or subscribe.